Picture: red deer stags rutting in Richmond Park. Click here for more October butterfly, insect and deer rut photos.

 Other flying insects have mostly disappeared, but you can still find a surprising range of flies and even a few hoverflies around ivy flowers or other sources of food if the weather is mild.
 Notice too the winter gnats that mill around on calm days: they have evolved to breed at this time of year when there are few predators.

-A few butterflies may still be on the wing in the first half of the month, including the occasional small white, speckled wood or small copper, or perhaps a faded brown hairstreak.
-On the Sussex coast clouded yellows and walls can survive until the second or third week, and in the same place there are sometimes long-tailed blues, new migrants from the continent.
+A few butterflies may still be on the wing in the first half of the month, including the occasional white (almost certainly a small white, but just occasionally a large or green-veined), as well as speckled woods, small coppers, or perhaps a faded brown hairstreak.

 Some red admirals seem to manage the same trick, because they re-emerge on mild days in winter or spring.
-Otherwise they migrate southwards, and you may just see them flying fast and direct on this mission over the South Downs or out to sea from South Coast beaches.
+Otherwise they migrate southwards, and you may just see them flying fast and direct on this mission over the South Downs or out to sea from south coast beaches.

-Other butterflies overwinter as eggs or caterpillars - a surprising number do the latter.
+Other butterflies overwinter as eggs, pupae or caterpillars - a surprising number do the latter.
 It is these, as well as the caterpillars of moths, that birds such as great tits and blue tits are searching for on tree branches on winter days.
 They are also looking for the larvae of other insects, for example by breaking open galls.

 Farm animals